-Browse our French Canada voice over talents below and click to hear their samples.
+Browse our French Canadian voice over talents below and click to hear their samples.
 We are at hand to swiftly help you find and cast the perfect voice.
 With more than 15 years' experience in voice overs you are in safe hands, we’ll make your product or service sound amazing!

 We are only a call or email away or, if you prefer, visit our get-a-quote page to discuss your project in detail.
-You can rest assured we’ll find the right French Canada voice over talent for your project and needs.
+You can rest assured we’ll find the right French Canadian voice over talent for your project and needs.

 You deserve the best!
 Leave your project to the experts at GoLocalise so that you can relax and be assured of getting top-notch results.

 Every single detail will be analysed, studied and looked after so that you do not need to worry.
 Some would say it’s not too classy to blow our own trumpet… but we just like to point out two very important details.

 We have achieved ISO 9001 Quality Management certification in recognition of our consistent performance and high standards, and ISO 14001 Environmental Management because we care about our planet!

 And if you are still curious and want to know more about us, why not have a look at our Team or Awards pages.

 With GoLocalise you get an experienced and motivated team of professionals that work regularly alongside translation and production companies.
 We understand the technical requirements necessary to produce perfect foreign language and English voice overs.
 Our project managers will assist you along the way and we’ll break down the process and present it to you without the big words or technical industry jargon, so you don’t need to worry about the technical aspects and can simply concentrate on growing your business.
 By working with GoLocalise you’ll be able to offer additional services, i.e., voice over, subtitling and translation to your clients, with a partner who will deliver and on whom you can truly rely.